 He is not just any member, but an active and important part of the String Band in the local group of Junior Appalachian Musicians, also known as JAM.
 In this group, Maddox enjoys the chance to learn new songs and practice with other young musicians.
 He has said that being a musician is something he will do for his entire life.

 Rainier Finley is a gifted Musician from Western North Carolina, known for his exceptional talent on the fiddle.
 (He also sometimes plays the Mandolin and Bass).
-At just 16 years old, he has already made a significant impact in both the classical and traditional music worlds.
+At just 17 years old, he has already made a significant impact in both the classical and traditional music worlds.
 Rainier has played with many bluegrass icons like Balsam Range, and Darren Nicholson.
-Buddy Melton (IMBA vocals award winner and fiddler of Balsam Range) says Rainier “Has it going on,” a testament to his extraordinary skill and passion.

 Beginning his musical journey at the age of five with classical violin training, Rainier developed a strong foundation in traditional methods.
-Over the years, he expanded his expertise to include Scottish fiddling, winning competitions at the Grandfather Mountain Highland Games.
-In 2019, he was awarded the instrumental award in the JAM (Junior Appalachian Musician Program).
+Over the years, he expanded his expertise to include Scottish fiddling, winning competitions at the Grandfather Mountain Highland Games three years in a row.
+In 2019, he was awarded the instrumental award in the Junior Appalachian Musician Program.

-Ayden Chappell is a rising star in the world of bluegrass music, known for his skills on the banjo.
-At just 15 years old, Ayden has already made a name for himself in the tight-knit bluegrass community, performing onstage with seasoned musicians such as Sammy Shelor - banjo player for Lonesome River Band and 5x IBMA Banjo player of the year, Balsam Range, Josh Williams, and Darren Nicholson.
-Ayden showcases his musical talents while attending local and regional festivals and conventions placing in competitions and winning numerous scholarships.
+Ayden Chappell is a rising star in bluegrass music, known for his skills on the banjo.
+At just 15 years old, he has already performed with seasoned musicians such as Sammy Shelor, Josh Williams, Darren Nicholson, and Balsam Range while attending festivals and conventions, placing in competitions, and winning scholarships.

 Ethan Chappell is a 14-year-old multi-instrumentalist from Pickens SC.
 Raised in a musical family, Ethan was surrounded by the sounds of Appalachian folk and bluegrass from an early age.
 His musical journey began at the age of 9, when he first picked up a guitar.
 His background also includes piano and music theory - but years later the upright bass would capture his heart and he was drawn to its rich, resonant tones.